 Get creative with your income.
 Could you be able to do some Doordashing to raise extra money?
 In many cases, that can help make ends meet in a pinch.
 Similarly, you might consider renting a room in your house for a month or so.

 This might be able to give you enough income to make your mortgage.
 However, this isn’t an option that is available to everyone.

 You should first figure out whether or not you can afford your mortgage soon.
-Sometimes, it may still be doable if you scrape by and wait for that late paycheck to come.
+Sometimes, scraping by and waiting for that late paycheck may still be doable.

-If you are in the New York City area, the best thing you can do is call 211 to find out what programs are available.
-People at this number will advise you what to do if you face foreclosure in NYC.
-With that said, there are a couple of pretty common options.
+If you are in the New York City area, you can best call 211 to find out what available programs.
+People at this number will advise you on what to do if you face foreclosure in NYC.
+With that said, there are a couple of pretty standard options.

 The most common help people ask for in the area is the New York City Mortgage Assistance Program, or NYC-MAP.
 This program offers interest-free loans of up to $80,000 for mortgage payments to New Yorkers struggling to pay their mortgage.

 This is an exceptional program, and you need to qualify.
 However, it could be your saving grace.

 You may also apply for the Making Home Affordable program.
 This national program works to help negotiate better rates for homeowners with their banking companies.
 This kind of counseling could work if you struggle to meet ends regularly.

 In New York, the city offers everyone a one-time shot.
 You do not have to repay this small loan of around $1,000, which can only be used once and may not be enough to cover rent.
 Still, it’s always doable.